Usage statistics and billing

 Measurements created Number of measurements created

-Total inbound transfer Sum of all inbound transfers (alarms created, alarms updated, events created, events updated, inventories created, inventories updated, measurements created)
+Total inbound transfer Sum of all inbound transfers (alarms created, alarms updated, events created, events updated, inventories created, inventories updated, measurements created, operations created, operations updated)

 CPU (M) Microservice CPU usage, specified in CPU millicores, see Microservice usage for details